ralcar/smoothtv-docs/README.md

 The free tier in Firebase is 1GB free storage, and 10GB download per month.
 After that its $5/GB storage, and $1 per downloaded GB.
-So we could basically run the entire platform on the free tier.
+So we could basically run the entire platform on the free tier, even if we calcualte for 200 matches / month.

 ### Firestore